-ANABOLIC STEROIDS, CROSSFIT, AND THE TRUE WAY TO MAKE HEALTHY GAINS
+ANABOLIC STEROIDS, CROSSFIT, AND THE LEGAL WAY TO MAKE HEALTHY GAINS

 What is an anabolic steroid?
 In the late 1930s, these powerful drugs came out to play.
 Originally, they were developed to treat men with hypogonadism.
 This is a condition in which the testes do not produce healthy amounts of testosterone essential for proper growth, sexual function, development, and puberty.
 It was also used to treat HIV infection and other diseases that could cause wasting of the body.
 When scientists found that anabolic steroids could help combat these problems, popularity, and awareness of the drug grew.